xDraker/uv-k5-firmware-custom/README.md

 ### Docker build method

 If you have docker installed you can use [compile-with-docker.bat](./compile-with-docker.bat) (Windows) or [compile-with-docker.sh](./compile-with-docker.sh) (Linux/Mac), the output files are created in `compiled-firmware` folder.
 This method gives significantly smaller binaries, I've seen differences up to 1kb, so it can fit more functionalities this way.
 The challenge can be (or not) installing docker itself.
+You may need to uncomment and customize the DOCKER_NETWORK environment variable in the script.

 ### Windows environment build method